Using SoundAnalysis With a Saved Audio File

 1 The functions

-requestDidComplete(_ request: SNRequest)
+requestDidComplete(_ request: SNRequest) and

 request(_ request: SNRequest, didFailWithError error: Error)